 A squirrel lives in a nest known as a ‘drey’, comprising of a ball of interwoven twigs, lined inside with soft materials including moss, leaves, grass and fir.

-The cabin sits within the grounds of May Cottage a few miles west of Inverness.
+The cabin sits within the grounds of May Cottage 5 miles west of Inverness.

-Named "The Drey" because the local area, including the garden, is populated by wonderful, personable little red squirrels who are always a joy to behold.
+Named "The Drey" because the local area is populated by wonderful, personable little red squirrels who are always a joy to behold.

 The cabin is owned by wildlife photographer and guide Karen Miller who relocated to the Scottish Highlands from the central belt of Scotland in late 2019.
-Karen offers photography workshops at a discounted rate to guests including an introduction to wildlife photography, how to photograph garden birds, red squirrels and mountain hares.
+Karen offers photography workshops at a discounted rate to guests including an introduction to wildlife photography, red squirrels and birds in flight.

 COVID-19: The hosts will adhere to current Covid cleaning recommendations, ensuring the cabin is deep-cleaned between rentals, the cleaners will wear masks and gloves at all times they are in the property.
 All bedding including mattress protectors and towels will be washed in as hot a wash as possible.
 There will be a 24 hour period on either side of a booking when the cabin is empty.
 Hand sanitiser will be available.